Stay warm, stay smart!

 Close heat registers in rooms you’re not using, but ensure the temperature stays above freezing to protect your pipes.

-Consider installing a programmable or Wi-Fi thermostat to automatically control your heating and save money by lowering the temperature when you’re not home.
+Consider installing a programmable or Wi-Fi thermostat to automatically control your heating and save money by lowering the temperature when you’re not home (unless you have a heat pump).
 Control the temperature at anytime, anywhere!

 Switch to high-efficiency LED lighting.
 LEDs use 90% less energy than standard incandescent bulbs and last up to 25 times longer.